Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Introduction

 \section{Introduction}

 To what extent do humans and language models use similar processing mechanisms?
-This question is of interest to both Artificial Intelligence researchers and cognitive scientists.
-Language models and human learners have some substantial differences: human learners often display a flexible learning ability to adapt to new examples, while language models typically require massive amounts of training data and a large number of parameters to exhibit human-like performance.
-Yet recent pre-trained large language models (LLMs) have shown the capacity for in-context learning (ICL): they adapt to specific tasks with a few demonstration-answer pairs provided as prompts in the context window without any parameter updates \citep{brown2020language}.
-This intriguing, emergent capability could provide a way to bridge the divide between language models and human learners: perhaps ICL is a processing mechanism that, like humans, can flexibly adapt to new demands.
+In some ways, language processing by language models and human learners appears to be substantially different.
+Humans display the ability to quickly and flexibly adapt to new contexts, while language models have historically required massive amounts of training data and a large number of parameters to exhibit human-like performance.
+Yet recent pre-trained large language models (LLMs) have shown the capacity to perform in-context learning (ICL): they flexibly adapt to novel tasks with only a small number of demonstrations provided as prompts in the context window without any parameter updates \citep{brown2020language}.
+This emergent capability could provide a way to bridge the divide between language models and humans: because ICL enables LLMs---like humans---to flexibly adapt to novel contexts, perhaps ICL shares important properties with the processing mechanisms used by humans.